nchlswhttkr/website/content/blog/a-pretty-little-bit-of-rsync.md

 ## Is this better/optimal?

-While I prefer this updated rsync command, it's worth noting that there a lot of moving to consider.
+While I prefer this updated rsync command, it's worth noting that there a lot of moving partss to consider.

 -   The delta-transfer algorithm rsync employs greatly reduces the amount of data transferred when two files are largely similar/identical
 -   Generating/comparing checksums may actually be slower than relying on timestamps and the false positives they entail